DragonCrown/starknet-node-kurulum-rehberi-TR/README.md

-## StarkNet, Node Kurulum Kılavuzu Türkçe Çeviri.
+## StarkNet, Node Installation Guide English Translation.

-(İngilizceden çevrilmiştir, alıntıdır)

-# Öncelikle bir Alchemy hesabı oluşturuyoruz.
+# First we create an Alchemy account.

-Starknet'i çalıştırmak için Alchemy hizmeti tarafından sağlanan düğümleri kullanacağız, bu nedenle [alchemy.com](https://www.alchemy.com/)'a kaydolun ve kişisel hesabınızda endpointler oluşturalım.
+We will use nodes provided by the Alchemy service to run Starknet, so sign up at [alchemy.com](https://www.alchemy.com/) and we will create endpoints in your personal account.

 # Sırasıyla görseller: